 Every claim published on They Knew passes through a structured verification pipeline designed to eliminate speculation and ensure that only evidence-backed assertions reach our database.
 Below is a detailed breakdown of how the process works.

 Published claims are never considered permanently closed.
 New evidence can trigger a status review at any time.
-Users can submit update requests, and our team periodically re-evaluates claims in active categories.
+The flag system, community comments, and moderator queues provide continuous oversight.
+Our team periodically re-evaluates claims in active categories.

 Sources are ranked by reliability.
 Higher-ranked sources carry more weight during verification.
 The hierarchy, from strongest to weakest: